 PS: QuillBot has also nailed the SEO game for AI summarizers, and I tend to be a little skeptical of the tools that do because their superior SEO position gives them a chance over the long term not to be the innovation leader and still get the required demand.
 However, I recommend you try it out for yourself and figure out if it’s a good fit for your use case.

-QuillBot has written a blog post on how it can work together with ChatGPT.
-I personally don’t find the arguments convincing enough - whatever it says that QuillBot can do (summarize, paraphrase, etc.) on top of ChatGPT output is something ChatGPT itself can also do.
+QuillBot recently wrote about how it can work together with ChatGPT.
+I personally don’t find the arguments convincing enough - whatever it says that QuillBot can do (summarize, paraphrase, etc.) on top of ChatGPT output is something ChatGPT can also do by itself.
 However, plagiarism detection and citations might be interesting topics to look into, if you’re considering QuillBot.

 Why not use ChatGPT or a similar LLM for summarizing conversations?